Luzzotica/AuthenticAIPlaybook/public/chapters/chapter-08.md

 ---
-title: "Chapter 8: Step 2 - Structure"
+title: "Step 2: Structure"
-backgroundImage: "/images/chapter8.jpg"
+backgroundImage: "/images/chapter8.png"
-music: "/audio/chapter8.mp3"
-textEffect: "fade"
 ---

-# Chapter 8: Step 2, Structure – Use Templates to Guide Output
+# Step 2: Structure – Use Templates to Guide Output

 When I’m writing content like this I spend a lot of time up front to ensure it starts off right.